How to properly complete a merger while avoiding common pitfalls of the merger process

 We fight every day to preserve, protect and grow credit unions.
 Mergers should always be a last resort.
 However, if a credit union absolutely cannot survive on its own, then the next option should be to find the best merger partner.
 A well-executed merger can result in increased products and services being offered to members, greater efficiency, and access to more branches and technologies that members want and expect.

-Mergers are not easy.
-If you’re considering this option for your credit union then you need to know what it takes to merge properly.
+If you’re considering a merger for your credit union then you need to know what it takes to merge properly.
 This book, written by former NAFCU chair and current CEO of Webster First Federal Credit Union Mike Lussier, will provide you with a step-by-step guide on how to successfully complete a merger from start to finish.
 Mike has successfully merged with 14 credit unions, and shares his expertise in 11 easy-to-read chapters, plus a multitude of real-word example documents and worksheets used during a successful merger process.

 Includes hard copy and electronic PDF version